 See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug are: other drugs that can cause bleeding/bruising (such as antiplatelet drugs like clopidogrel, NSAIDs like ibuprofen/naproxen, "blood thinners" like warfarin/dabigatran).
 Aspirin can increase the risk of bleeding when used with this medication.
 However, if your doctor has directed you to take low-dose aspirin for heart attack or stroke prevention (usually 81-162 milligrams a day), you should continue taking it unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.
 Other medications can affect the removal of ibrutinib from your body, which may affect how ibrutinib works.
 Examples include azole antifungals (such as itraconazole, ketoconazole), nefazodone, St. John's wort, HIV protease inhibitors (such as saquinavir), macrolide antibiotics (such as erythromycin, clarithromycin), rifamycins (such as rifampin, rifabutin), ritonavir, certain drugs used to treat seizures (such as carbamazepine, phenytoin), among others.

 What if I miss a dose of IMBRUVICA?

-If you miss a dose, take it as soon as you remember on the same day.
-If it is near the time of the next dose, skip the missed dose.
+If you miss a dose, take it as soon as you remember.
+If you don't remember until the next day, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.